jeremylt/LFAToolkit.jl/docs/src/background.md

 Local Fourier Analysis was first used by Brandt [1] to analyze the convergence of multi-level adaptive techniques for solving PDEs discretized with finite differences, but the technique has been adapted for multi-level and multi-grid techniques using finite element discretizations.

-By way of example, we will explore Local Fourier Analysis for multi-level and mutli-grid methods for the two dimensional Poisson problem, given by the PDE
+By way of example, we will explore Local Fourier Analysis for multilevel and mutligrid methods for the two dimensional Poisson problem, given by the PDE

 ```math
 - \nabla^2 u = f.